TaberNater96/Physics/README.md

   <h2>Light Wavelength and Intensities</h2>
 </div>

-This computational physics homework focuses on modeling the diffraction limit of a telescope.
-The primary objective is to use the Bessel function to describe the intensity distribution in the diffraction pattern produced when light passes through a circular aperture of a telescope.
-This pattern is not a single dot but a central bright spot surrounded by concentric rings.
+This assignment explores the diffraction limit of telescopes through an analysis of light diffraction patterns using Bessel functions.
+It demonstrates the application of Simpson's Rule to compute these functions, which are crucial for describing the intensity variations in the diffraction pattern as light passes through a telescope's circular aperture.
+The calculated Bessel functions illustrate the oscillatory nature typical of wave phenomena.

-The code consists of two main parts:
-1. **Bessel Function Calculation**: Utilizing Simpson's rule, the code calculates the Bessel functions \( J_0(x) \), \( J_1(x) \), and \( J_2(x) \) for a range of \( x \) values and plots these functions.
-This demonstrates the oscillatory nature of Bessel functions which are crucial in describing wave phenomena such as diffraction.

 <div align="center">
 <img src="https://github.com/TaberNater96/Physics/blob/main/Light%20and%20Orbital%20Mechanics/Images/Wave%20Diffraction.png?raw=true" width="400" height="350">